andypiper/fivebyfive/notes.md

 Noting that this is not in the [Espressif allocated list of PIDs](https://github.com/espressif/usb-pids/blob/main/allocated-pids.txt)

+**important** USB-C to USB-C cables do not appear to deliver power to the board.
+USB-A to USB-C data cables do work (noted by a reviewer on BangGood, confirmed here)

 ### Pins

 - 0/1 I2C SDA/SCL
 - 8 NeoPixels